+Active participation is expected and necessary to achieve the goals of the ICAB.
 Members of the ICAB are expected to attend and contribute to scheduled conference calls and/or webinars.
 If neither of a CRS's ICAB representatives is available, another site staff member or local CAB representative should be identified to participate on the call/webinar and report back to the CRS's ICAB representatives.

-ICAB members are expected to attend the annual IMPAACT Network Meeting and the ICAB face-toface meetings.
-Upon their return, they shall report on both the community and scientific content of those meetings to the local CAB and other site staff.
+ICAB members are expected to attend the annual IMPAACT Network Meeting and the ICAB face-to-face meetings.
+Upon their return, they should report on both the community-specific and scientific content of those meetings to the local CAB and other site staff.